Tim Burstall: Alvin Purple

 After forming Hexagon Productions, Burstall directed, produced and co-wrote (with Alan Hopgood) his next feature, sex comedy Alvin Purple (1973).
 The film was released in some territories as The Sex Therapist.
 Burstall estimated that he made $120,000 from Alvin Purple.
 The film spawned a successful sequel which Burstall co-wrote.
 Later Hexagon films performed less well at the box office.
 In 1980 Burstall made a film for another company when he took over war movie Attack Force Z after Phillip Noyce had creative disagreements with the producers just before filming was due to begin.

 Television

 Burstall directed episodes of series including Special Squad, Return to Eden II, The Man from Snowy River and Water Rats.
 His miniseries Great Expectations: The Untold Story was the first co-production between an independent filmmaker and ABC TV.

 Recognition and achievements

 Burstall won a number of Australian Film Institute awards for his work, including best director for Stork (which also won the grand prize) and a best director nomination for his 1976 thriller End Play.
 His final theatrical feature was an adaptation of DH Lawrence novel Kangaroo in 1986.
 He was appointed a Member of the Order of Australia (AM) in the Australia Day Honours 1996.
 His wife Betty had been similarly honoured in 1993.

 Death

 On the evening of 18 April 2004 Burstall suffered a stroke.
 He was 76.
-He was survived by his wife Betty (d.
-2013) and his sons Dan and Tom.
+He was survived by his wife Betty (died 2013) and his sons Dan and Tom.